srbleu/Writeups-en-MarkDown/HTB/Forensic/Insider.md

 # Insider
+*A potential insider threat has been reported, and we need to find out what they accessed.
+Can you help?*

 Es un reto de browser forensics , concretamente de firefox, lo primero será acceder a los perfiles, hay 2:
 ```